The name Casio might mean different things.

 Something that’s underrated about this keyboard style is the sliding cover.
 If you live in a dusty environment, this is a godsend.

-The flagship AP-710 model comes with a high-end AiR Grand Sound Source used in their Grand Hybrid (GP) series.
+The flagship AP-710 model comes with a high-end AiR Grand Sound Source used in their premium Grand Hybrid (GP) series.

 Instrument Type: Digital Hybrid Piano